wbollock/wsbtrends/README.md

 2. ~~Collect comments in some format of the two daily threads.~~
 3. ~~Store them somewhere.~~
-4. Count for most $stock/ticker mentions.
+4. ~~Count for most $stock/ticker mentions.~~
+5. Put in database.
-5. Display in graph.
+6. Display in graph, grab from database.
-6. Publish graph to web page.
+7. Publish graph to web page.
-7. Calculate % change in last day, week?
+8. Allow user to change view, e.g mentions of GME over time.
+Calculate % change in last day, week?

-## Features
+## Feature Goals

 * Obviously price of the $stock would be useful
 * % change over time